couchbase/query/docs/n1ql-select.md

 ![](diagram/unnest-clause.png)

-The following sections discuss various elements of FROM clauses.
+The following sections discuss various elements of the FROM clause.
 These elements can be combined.

 ### Omitted